Has Your Brand Outgrown Its Packaging?

 Deciding to redesign product packaging can be a daunting decision.

-A yes could mean that a product is no longer relevant, which can be a difficult realization for any brand to face.
+A "yes" could mean that a product is no longer relevant, which can be a difficult realization for any brand to face.
 The choice can also come with a pricey investment, not to mention stakeholder disagreements on whether a change is even needed at all.

 But strategic packaging updates can be a driving factor towards increased revenue, and reinvigorating stale brands.
-In our opinion, it’s nothing to fear at all, so long as the timing is right.

 But when do you know if it's time?
 We can help with that.
-Below you'll find 9 signs that your brand has outgrown its current packaging, signalling it's time to look at your products a little more closely.

 1. Your packaging no longer stands out.

 Sometimes it’s simply the case that packaging no longer stands out on the shelves.
 Where once your brand was the eye-catching innovator, you’re now surrounded by imitators.
-This has the unfortunate effect of making it more challenging for consumers to distinguish your brand (and its competitive advantages) from others.

 Take our client Naked & Saucy for example.
 This soy-free sauce line existed in a crowded condiment aisle where products blended together.
 We felt a bold packaging decision was needed and opted for a color-blocking strategy to make the product line pop off the shelves at retail.